 This year’s release of Cristal 2008 marks another leap in Roederer’s passage of environmental sustainability, which is more about intelligent and sensitive farming than being slavish about governance criteria.
 It is also about the pursuit of ID, as Lécaillon calls it, elevating the character of wines plot-by-plot to produce greater declaration of flavour and sense of place.

-40 percent of grapes used in Cristal 2008 were farmed biodynamically with the rest coming from herbicide-free farming.
+Forty percent of grapes used in Cristal 2008 were farmed biodynamically with the rest coming from herbicide-free farming.
 It coincides with the House achieving a new level in viticultural excellence, the likes of which are without parallel in Champagne.
-This year, Lécaillon announced that over 50 percent of their 240 hectares are now certified organic and treated biodynamically.
-From 2012, Cristal will be 100 percent biodynamic, making it the first of its kind in the prestige category from a major House.
+This year, Lécaillon announced that over fifty percent of their 240 hectares are now certified organic and treated biodynamically.
+Cristal Rosé is today 100 percent biodynamic and Cristal Brut

 At the core of this drive for environmental excellence is the heart of Lécaillon, a man who feels as much as he thinks.
 However, few would know that it was in Tasmania that his passion was first ignited for alternative methods of farming.